cyclin/ultimate-security-checker/readme.txt

 * we separated file check in different tab
 * FIX main test don't go out of memory or time limit
 * added settings page(notifications settings can be changed and facebook like block can be disabled)

+= 2.7.1 =
+* added check for core files in other laguages(german, french, italian, russian, ukrainian, espanol)
+* minor fixes

+= 2.7.2 =
+* minor fixes
+* added small link to our new project/idea